yiisoft/yii2/docs/guide/runtime-logging.md

 ## Log Targets <a name="log-targets"></a>

 A log target is an instance of [[yii\log\Target]] class or its child class.
-It filters the log messages by their severity levels and categories, and then processes them in a particular way.
-For example, a [[yii\log\DbTarget|database target]] keeps the log messages in a database table, while a [[yii\log\EmailTarget|email target]] sends the log messages to pre-specified email addresses.
+It filters the log messages by their severity levels and categories, and then export them to some medium.
+For example, a  [[yii\log\DbTarget|database target]] exports the filtered log messages in a database table, while a [[yii\log\EmailTarget|email target]] exports the log messages to specified email addresses.

 You can register multiple log targets in an application by configuring them through the `log` application component in the application configuration, like the following: